Skip to main content

 Every effort must be made to allocate observations to colleagues who know the patient.

-Enhanced observation should not be allocated to the same colleague for more than one hour at a time, with a minimum of one hours break between each observation period.
+Enhanced observation should not be allocated to the same colleague for more than one hour at a time, with a minimum of one-hour break between each observation period.
 In exceptional circumstances however, colleagues may need to remain on an observation until they can be safely relieved.
 Regular intervals between observations will support colleague wellbeing and lessen the risk of reduced concentration.

 Any changes to the rota must be documented and countersigned by the nurse in charge.
 Observation may require the involvement of several colleagues throughout the shift, with care being handed over at hourly intervals.
 The nurse in charge may allocate observation levels to non-registered clinicians who are familiar with the ward environment and have achieved their competency to carry out observations.